rans-beep/BaileysNew/README.md

 ---

-### Main Features and Advantages
+### this baileys already supports

-- Supports automatic and custom pairing processes
+- custom pairing
-- Fixes previous pairing issues that often caused failures or disconnections
-- Supports interactive messages, action buttons, and dynamic menus
+- interactive messages, action buttons
-- Efficient automatic session management for reliable operation
 - Compatible with the latest multi-device features from WhatsApp
-- Lightweight, stable, and easy to integrate into various systems
 - Suitable for developing bots, automation, and complete communication solutions
 - Comprehensive documentation and example codes to facilitate development